troyth/ooo/ROADMAP.md

 5. Develop test app in Node.js
 6. Reconfigure test Node.js app to use Backbone
 7. Develop production quality app for re-mixing objects
+8. Teach Site to Site course at Columbia GSAPP using _ooo_
+9. Find collaborators